xmess7/Daily_Open_Strategy/README.md

 Hi, this is my attempt at creating the authors simple and effective approach.
 Hope it benefits anyone now and in the future :).

+# Versions v11.0

+2023.10.20
+- v10.1  Added Alert Message for when EA is placed on a symbol that is not part of the regular 28

 # Versions v8-10.1

 2023.10.09